libmapper/libmapper/doc/tutorials/tutorial_c.md

 This is not necessarily bad, but you should be aware of this effect.

-Since there is a delay before the device is completely initialized, it is sometimes useful to be able to determine this using `mdev_ready`.
+Since there is a delay before the device is completely initialized, it is sometimes useful to be able to determine this using `mapper_device_ready`.
-Only when `mdev_ready` returns non-zero is it valid to use the device's name.
+Only when `mapper_device_ready` returns non-zero is it valid to use the device's name.

 Freeing the device